ZjzMisaka/CSGOTacticSimulator/README.md

     - Shooting
         - Shoot to a point
         - Shoot at a character, You can set whether the character being shot survives or not
-- Click the preview button and drag the preview of the character with the left button, And click the middle mouse button to create two special points while mouse moving
+- Click the preview button and drag the preview of the character with the left button, And click the middle mouse button to create special points while mouse moving
     - Moving
-        - Create the moving command, You can set to use the full path or just the start and end point, or set the movement mode.
+        - Create the moving command by using special points, You can set to use the full path or just the start and end point, or set the movement mode.
-    - Pathfinding
+    - Pathfinding (If and only if there are two special points)
         - Two special points are used as starting and ending points for automatic pathfinding, You can set the starting and ending layer number, or set the pathfinding mode
     - Throwing
         - Throw a missile